Emborg — Front-End to Borg Backup¶

 emborg extract home/seven/bin/vu

-extracts a file from the most recent archive.
+extracts a file or directory from the most recent archive.

 emborg mount restore

 creates a directory ‘restore’ and then mounts the repository on this directory.
 This allows you to move into the repository, navigating and retrieve files as if it were a file system.

 emborg umount restore